Geometry matters: Exploring language examples at the decision boundary: Discussion and Results

+We also qualitatively explore the nature of linguistic fragilities for high $\lambda_{max}$ examples.
+We sample high and low $\lambda_{max}$ examples from the two tails of the $\lambda_{max}$ distributions.
+We then perform several token level substitutions manually: synonym, antonym substitutions, noun, and article substitutions.
+The tokens selected for substitutions were not random, but instead an Integrated Gradient was used to select the tokens \cite{sundararajan2017axiomatic}.
+Integrated gradients assign importance score to words by the network and thus provide a more methodical approach to word substitutions than random word substitutions for qualitative evaluations.

+As seen in Table \ref{IMDb}, either replacing favorite with preferred or ``Kirsten Dunst'' with any of the listed actors/actresses suffices to change the classifier's prediction.
+Note that, ``Megan Fox's'' name appears in the same review in the previous sentence.
+Similar in Table \ref{counterfac}, for counterfactual examples, it's sufficient to replace ``exciting'' with either an antonym (``boring'' or ``uninteresting'') or a synonym (``extraordinary'' or ``exceptional'').
 For easy examples however, despite trying to replace four or more high attribution words simultaneously with antonyms, the predicted sentiment did not change.
 Substitutions include ``good'' to ``bad'', ``unfunny'' to ``funny'', ``factually correct'' to ``factually incorrect''.
 Even though the passage included words like ``boredom'', a word that is generally associated with a negative movie review, the model did not assign it a high attribution score.
 Consequently, we did not try to substitute these words for testing robustness or fragility of word substitutions.